ActuallyHappening/COMP1100/documents/Iteration_2/value_proposition_canvas.md

 **Customer Jobs:**
 Our customers want to:
+Iteration One:
 - Plan their degree at a higher level, including their majors and/or minors
 - Make sure they finish all the required courses for their degree / majors
 - Choose subjects for each semester, making sure they are available in the correct semesters
 - Choose subjects with having done all the proper pre-requisites

+Iteration Two:
+- Take courses with friends where possible.
+- Want to know more about a course from other students / staff before enrolling.

 **Customer pains:**
 Our customers are pained by:
+Iteration One:
 - UQ websites being bad
 - Often planning out courses in a separate space
 - The current system being outdated
 - Current system being difficult to use

+Iteration Two:
+- It is difficult to align with friends without explicitly cooperating with them outside of UQ services.
+- My SI-Net is notoriously difficult to use, and so customers do not know of current ways to cooperate with friends.
+- There is no clear way to converse with students who have finished a course unless you personally know someone.
+- Students are sometimes unsure as to what is actually involved in a course based off of the profile alone.

 **Customer gains:**
 Our customers stand to gain by:
+Iteration One:
 - Saving time in the course application process
 - Saving effort when applying for courses
 - Having less stress induced by course planning
 - Having greater certainty for course selections
 - Experiencing greater appreciation for possible paths in a given course

+Iteration Two:
+- A more seamless system to interact and cooperate in course planning with friends.
+- A system that allows students to see active feedback for the course from students who have previously taken it.
+- Students will know more about the courses they are going to take.

 ### Value Proposition Map: